TARGENE/TMLE.jl/docs/src/user_guide.md

 ### General behaviour

 Any change to either the `Parameter` of interest or the `NuisanceSpec` structures will trigger an update of the cache.
+If you have a predefined list of parameters to estimate, you can optimize the estimation order of those parameters by calling `optimize_ordering!` or `optimize_ordering`.
+This will order the parameters in order to save the number of required nuisance parameters fits.